Skip to main content

 To prevent unauthorised or unwanted access and mitigate the risk of fraud, it is essential to implement a system of internal controls.
 Some essential control measures include:

-• Segregation of duties: Have different people handle cash disbursements and record-keeping to prevent one person from having full control over petty cash.
+• Segregation of duties: Have different people handle cash disbursements and record-keeping to prevent one person from having full control over cash.

-• Secure storage: Keep the petty cash fund in a locked and limited-access box or drawer to prevent theft or misuse by unauthorised individuals.
+• Secure storage: Keep the cash fund in a locked and limited-access box or drawer to prevent theft or misuse by unauthorised individuals.

-• Perform regular audits: Perform surprise audits to check petty cash records, ensuring the actual cash matches the recorded balance.
+• Perform regular audits: Perform surprise audits to check cash records, ensuring the actual cash matches the recorded balance.
 This helps identify discrepancies or fraud early on.

 4. Maintain accurate documentation

-Maintain transparency and track petty cash transactions by ensuring accurate documentation.
+Maintain transparency and track cash transactions by ensuring accurate documentation.
 All disbursements should be supported by original receipts or vouchers.

 Implement a system where your employees provide a clear description of the purpose, date, and amount of the expense, attaching this documentation to the receipts for future reference.